Foundation Grant: Overview

 Programs of research are expected to include integrated, thematically-linked research, knowledge translation and mentoring/training components.

-The Foundation Grant program will:
+The Foundation Grant program is expected to:

 - develop and maintain Canadian capacity in research and other health-related fields;